 At 20's Plenty we take the view that all evidence is useful evidence but needs to be put into context to understand how relevant it is.
 In the case of the statistics quoted by Manchester there is considerable doubt as to whether they can tell us anything positive or negative, but may point to things which Manchester needs to do better in its 20mph roll out.
 We list the main flaws and what may be learnt from them.

 - The roads chosen for Phase one are atypical of the aggregate of Manchester roads.
 They comprise 20% of the roads in Manchester city yet before introduction of the 20mph limit these only comprised only 7% of vulnerable road users casualties compared to all roads.
 Some of the roads in Phase 1 may also have included previous 20mph schemes.
 Hence any comparison needs to take these differences into account.
+Subsequent analysis of the roads used in the report shows that many were previously 30mph roads with physical calming and hence were not reflective of a normal wide-area 20mph implementation.

 - Police enforcement in Manchester has been almost non-existent.
 Whilst no-one expects police on every 20mph corner Greater Manchester Police have prioritised non-20mph roads over 20mph and have not issued one fixed penalty notice for breaking a 20mph limit in the last 12 months.
 The basis has been that these roads are already relatively safe (see 1) with their 20 limit.
 Note that Greater Manchester Police has not used the NDORS course available for 20mph limit education as an alternative to fines as used by other forces.
 Neither has it worked with Fire Services to ease manpower requirement in iniatives such as Kid's courts used by Merseyside and West Midlands police.